CSCfi/csc-user-guide/docs/apps/matlab.md

 ## Parallel computing on MATLAB
 In MATLAB, we can parallelize code using the high-level contructs from the [Parallel Computing Toolbox](https://mathworks.com/help/parallel-computing/index.html).
-Consider the following serial code in `funcSerial.m` file:
+Consider the following serial code written in `funcSerial.m` file that pauses for one second `n` times and measures the execution time:

 ```matlab
 function t = funcSerial(n)